 - Gender desk;

-- Youth desk;
+- Youth desk:

-- And the Disability desk.
+- And the disability desk.

-These desks have been established in the office of the mayor, to champion the interest and promote needs of special groups in the programmes and activities of the municipality.
+These desks have been established in the office of the mayor to champion the interest, promote needs of special groups in the programmes and activities of the municipality.
 The needs of the special groups amongst others are:

-- Promoting the needs of special;

-- Skills Development;
+- Skills development;

-- Employment opportunities;
+- Employment opportunities and

 - Assistance devices like wheelchairs, walking sticks, hearing aids etc.